Artist: Electric Light Orchestra

 1977 was the year punk broke wide open: God Save The Queen, Damned Damned Damned, Sid replacing Glenn Matlock, The Clash, Oh Bondage!
 Up Yours, Blank Generation, Never Mind The Bollocks.
 I, meanwhile, could be found sitting cross-legged on the carpet of the family living room listening intently to the Concerto For A Rainy Day, which comprised Side Three of Out Of The Blue, a double LP whose generous gatefold sleeve, complete with lyrics, gave a 12-year-old something to get his head round while the lush, orchestral music flowed from the modest speakers attached to Mum and Dad’s “music centre”.

-Crucially, I did not grow up with an older brother.
-Many of my male friends did.
-As a consequence, they had more “mature” taste in music, which usually meant progressive rock or heavy metal, and it meant LPs, not 45s.
-It’s a truism, that younger siblings get into older music, secondhand.
+Crucially, I did not grow up with an older brother, as I was the eldest.
+Many of my friends did.
+To generalise wildly, my recollection is that those with older sisters had a greater affinity for soul.
+As a consequence of having elders to follow, these second or third children developed a more “mature” taste in music, which for 70s boys generally meant progressive rock or heavy metal, and it meant LPs, not 45s.
+It’s inevitable that younger siblings absorb older music.
 But if you’re the eldest, you’re the canary in the mineshaft, figuring it out for yourself.
-(My younger brother Simon used to sneak into my bedroom and listen to my punk records when I was out, but that’s in the future.)
+(In the years hence, my younger brother Simon used to sneak into my bedroom to listen to my punk records when I was out.)
 I discovered ELO, and their classic sixth and seventh long-players A New World Record and Out Of The Blue, through my Dad.
 They were his band.
-I was being handed down my formative musical taste – hey, my first favourite band! – from a parent.
+I was being handed down my formative musical taste – and my first favourite band! – from a parent.
 (I liked my Mum’s Elvis records, too.)

 ELO’s was pretty sophisticated symphonic rock – literally Dad rock, if you will – and a natural evolution from the asunder Beatles who’d enraptured Jeff Lynne’s generation so, but it wasn’t prog or metal, it wasn’t intellectual or visceral.
 It wasn’t cool.
 It was pop music played by rock musicians and a longhaired string section, wasn’t it?
-Nevertheless it was electrifying to my 12-year-old ears, and lit my fire.
+Nevertheless it electrified my 12-year-old ears and lit my fire.

-Having selfconsciously forsaken ELO in my teens, and found some new bands of my own, I rediscovered them in young adult life when all bets were off again, and I found that I really appreciated the craft.
-If you know Out Of The Blue, you’ll know The Whale, for instance, a haunting instrumental, and Birmingham Blues, a personal hymn to home: just two examples of the band’s versatility and voracity.
+Having self-consciously forsaken ELO in my teens, and found some new bands of my own, I rediscovered Jeff, Bev, Hugh, Kelly, Mik, Richard and Melvyn in young adult life when all bets were off again, and I found that I really appreciated the craft.
+If you know Out Of The Blue, you’ll know The Whale, for instance, a haunting instrumental for cetacean lovers, and Birmingham Blues, a personal hymn to home: just two examples of the band’s versatility and voracity.
 I joined the ELO Fan Club and memorised their names and taught myself how to draw them all; that’s how much I loved them.
 And I knew which band member appeared where in the airbrushed inner sleeve illustration of the bridge of the logo spaceship.
 And Mr Blue Sky was my favourite song by my favourite band.

 Until 1979, which is the year punk broke wide open in Northampton.